TheGoodlike13/liberty_or_death/README.md

 That's the power of will (and curse-words) for you!

 I make a quick cleanup of stuff (e.g. `localhost`, old id names, etc.)
+Even the standard LDAP port `389` works!

-Let's add a finishing touch: filter authorization by group.
+Let's add an extra finishing touch: filter authorization by group.

 While exploring Samba LDAP for purposes of setting it up, I actually created a custom group and added `mumkashi` to it: